flaviotsf/flaviotsf.github.io/_posts/2013-01-01-Education-Redesign.md

 Together with the ATD team and a vendor we redesigned the Education section of our site.

-The goal was to make it easy for folks to find the best program for them and to make registration easy.
+The goal was to make it easy for folks to find the program that fit their needs the best.
+We should also make registration easy.

 To do that, we made sure our landing page had many entry points for our facetted search page.
 We also ensured to have many filter options